-You play a vital role in contribution to and maintaining the culture of academic integrity expected of everyone at MSVU.
-University regulations on Plagiarism and Cheating and academic offenses will be strictly enforced.
-These regulations including applicable procedures and penalties are detailed in the University Calendar and are posted on Department notice boards and on the Mount website at www.msvu.ca on the Current Students page under Academic Offenses.
+You play a vital role in contributing to and maintaining the culture of academic integrity expected of everyone at MSVU.
+University regulations on plagiarism and cheating and other academic offenses will be strictly enforced.
+These regulations, including applicable procedures and penalties are detailed in the University Calendar and are posted on Department notice boards and on the Mount website at www.msvu.ca under Academic Offenses.
 It is your responsibility to make yourself familiar with these regulations and consequences.